sankeer28/tic-tac-toe/README.md

 ## Demo

-You can play the game online .
+You can play the game [online](https://sankeer28.github.io/tic-tac-toe/)

 ## Computer AI Algorithm
 The computer player in this Tic Tac Toe game utilizes a basic heuristic search combined with a depth-limited minimax approach to make intelligent moves.
 Here's how the algorithm works: